Call:

 Many businesses spend months creating blog posts, landing pages, service pages, and guides, yet still struggle to rank for their most valuable keywords.
 The reason is often not a lack of content.
 It is that the website does not direct authority toward the pages that matter most.

 Top SEO agencies understand this well.
 They do not simply publish content and wait.
 They create intentional systems that move relevance, internal authority, and crawl signals across a site.
-In other words, they know how to distribute authority like top SEO agencies do.
+In other words, they know how to distribute authority as top SEO agencies do.

 This process combines strong site architecture, strategic internal linking, topic clustering, and keyword alignment.
 When done correctly, it helps search engines understand which pages are most important, which topics a site covers deeply, and how pages relate to one another.